How to Repair and Replace a Refrigerator IcemakerUpdated: Jan. 10, 2023

 Push the water supply from the inlet valve onto the barbed fitting at the top of the refrigerator.

-If your icemaker stops working, there’s no need to call the appliance repair service.
+If your icemaker stops working or even has gray ice cubes in it, there’s no need to call the appliance repair service.
 First, do some icemaker troubleshooting.
 Locate the saddle valve that’s clamped to the house water supply and turn it off and on a few times to break up any mineral buildup clogging the valve.
 If that doesn’t work, unplug the refrigerator and remove the icemaker (Photo 1) to make sure the water inlet at the back of the refrigerator isn’t plugged with ice (just heat it with a hair dryer if it is).
 However, if the water supply isn’t blocked and the refrigerator is older, it’s time to replace the icemaker.
 According to appliance repair pros, most icemakers break down long before the refrigerator.
 The good news is that most replacement kits are simple to install.

 Locate the model number on the wall of the refrigerator just inside the door, then buy a new icemaker at an appliance store or online (do a search for “appliance parts”).